Trump renews threat to close Mexican border, send more troops

 The Trump administration says the policy is one way to reduce the number of asylum seekers being released into the United States for the months or years it can take their deportation cases to be decided.
 Critics say returning vulnerable migrants to often dangerous cities in Mexico violates U.S. and international laws.

-Reporting by Makini Brice; Additional reporting by Idrees Ali in Washington, Mica Rosenberg in New York and Adriana Barrera, David Alire Garcia and Dave Graham in Mexico City; Editing by Susan Heavey and Bill Trott
+Reporting by Makini Brice; Additional reporting by Idrees Ali in Washington, Mica Rosenberg in New York and Adriana Barrera, David Alire Garcia and Dave Graham in Mexico City; Editing by Donia Chiacu, Bill Trott and Jonathan Oatis